mattyv/ilp_for/README.md

 # ILP_FOR

-Compile-time loop unrolling with multi-accumulator ILP support.
+Compile-time loop unrolling specifly designed for early exit.
+Break;, continue;, return;.

 Defined in header `<ilp_for.hpp>`